Tail Contagion: Sub-microsecond Time Protection in Shared Software Network Datapaths: Time Protection

-\paragraph{Preventing guest from accumulating budget.} The operator also configures a budget cap $C$ for all guests.
-This cap prevents guests from accumulating arbitrary budgets during low utilization periods and starving other guests with bursty activity. $C$ restricts the number of CPU cycles \sys can spend on behalf of a guest per fast-path core between update periods.
-The slow-path calculates the updated per-core budget $b^\prime_{gc} = \min{\{C, b_{gc} + u_g\}}$ for guest $g$ on core $c$
+\textbf{\textit{Preventing tenants from accumulating budget.}} The operator also configures a budget cap $C$ for each tenant.
+This cap prevents tenants from accumulating arbitrary budgets during low utilisation periods and starving other tenants with bursty activity. $C$ restricts the number of CPU cycles the datapath can spend on behalf of a tenant per fast path core between update periods.
+The slow path calculates the updated per-core budget $b^\prime_{tc} = \min{\{C, b_{tc} + e_{tc}\}}$ for tenant $t$ on core $c$.